 Getting started

-When you reach the top of that list one of our prescribers will get in contact with you via the patient portal to introduce you to the process and give you some background information.
+When you reach the top of this list one of our prescribers will get in contact with you via the patient portal to introduce you to the process and give you some background information.

 Your feedback and observations are an essential part of the process

 Before starting your medication, we will ask you to send in some baseline observations including your blood pressure, pulse and weight.
-You may also be asked to send in the results of an ECG and/or blood tests if these have been advised by your assessing consultant.
-Your Consultant will have written to your GP to request these, but it often helps if you can contact them directly to make the arrangements go more smoothly.
+You may also be asked to send in the results of an ECG and/or blood tests if these have been advised by your assessing doctor.
+Your doctor will have written to your GP to request these, but it often helps if you can contact them directly to make the arrangements go more smoothly.

 Once your baseline information has been received, it will be reviewed by your titration prescriber and if your observations are within a normal range you will be ready to start the treatment process.